-The Internship Handbook is designed for interns, practicing professionals, and college personnel who participate in the internship program of the College of Liberal Arts, Education, and Human Development (COLAEHD) at the University of New Orleans (UNO).
-The handbook specifies the roles and responsibilities of the intern and of each member of the professional team.
-Although the handbook is not intended to be all-inclusive, it does provide a comprehensive overview of the internship program.
+The Student Teaching Handbook is designed for student teachers, practicing professionals and college personnel who participate in the student teaching program of the College of Liberal Arts, Education & Human Development (COLAEHD) at The University of New Orleans (UNO).
+The handbook specifies the roles and responsibilities of the student teacher and of each member of the professional team.
+Although the handbook is not intended to be all inclusive, it does provide a comprehensive overview of the student teaching program.

-Since internship represents the culmination of the Teacher Education Program at UNO, it provides opportunities for the teacher candidate to translate basic principles, theories, methods and techniques into teaching strategies that are creative, comprehensive, and effective.
-Aware of its role and responsibility in the preparation of quality teachers for the future, the COLAEHD makes a concerted effort to provide teacher candidates with numerous opportunities to acquire the necessary knowledge and skills to improve the academic performance of today's youth.
+Since student teaching represents the culmination of the Teacher Education Program at UNO, it provides opportunities for the teacher candidate to translate basic principles, theories, methods and techniques into teaching strategies that are creative, comprehensive, and effective.
+Aware of its role and responsibility in the preparation of quality teachers for the future, the university makes a concerted effort to provide teacher candidates with numerous opportunities to acquire the necessary knowledge and skills to improve the academic performance of today's youth.

-Interns, being exposed to a variety of stimulating learning experiences under the direction of effective educators, not only learn how to direct experiences for their pupils, but become aware of real-life professional situations and solutions that will best prepare children and youth for active citizenship in a global community.
+Student teachers, being exposed to a variety of stimulating learning experiences under the direction of effective educators, not only learn how to direct experiences for their pupils but become aware of real-life professional situations and solutions that will best prepare children and youth for active citizenship in a global community.
 Committed to our mission to prepare professional educators who will practice in culturally diverse settings in metropolitan area schools, the COLAEHD at UNO designs and maintains its entire program with an emphasis on inquiry.

 The Conceptual Framework permeates the entire teacher preparation program.
-As teacher candidates progress through their professional studies, they are introduced to roles that they will experience in the classroom, which along with their personally held beliefs and assumptions, inform their professional practice.
+As teacher candidates progress through their professional studies, they are introduced to roles that they will experience in the classroom and will inform their professional practice.
 The goal of the COLAEHD is to have our candidates internalize the theory-practice-research interaction model as they develop into reflective practitioners who are constantly reassessing the educational theories, beliefs, and assumptions they embrace.